 General anaesthesia requires a very detailed account of the patient’s medical history.
 It is especially important that the patient does not have infectious diseases accompanied by fever or any other respiratory infections.
 The patient cannot eat or drink at least six hours prior to the procedure.
 Unless agreed otherwise, the patient can continue taking their daily prescribed drugs.
 The patient must find a friend or family member that will come pick them up after the procedure.

-At Kliinik 32, one hour of general anaesthesia costs 400 euros plus additional medical costs.
 We offer treatment under general anaesthesia for patients above three years of age.